jmcollin78/versatile_thermostat/README.md

   - [Even better with Apex-chart to tune your Thermostat](#even-better-with-apex-chart-to-tune-your-thermostat)
 - [Contributions are welcome!](#contributions-are-welcome)

 _Component developed by using the amazing development template [[blueprint](https://github.com/custom-components/integration_blueprint)]._

 This custom component for Home Assistant is an upgrade and is a complete rewrite of the component "Awesome thermostat" (see [Github](https://github.com/dadge/awesome_thermostat)) with addition of features.

 # When to use / not use
+This thermostat can control 2 types of equipment:
-This thermostat aims to command a heater which works only in on/off mode.
-The minimal needed configuration to use this thermostat is:
+1. a heater that only works in on/off mode (named ```thermostat_over_switch```).
+The minimum configuration required to use this type of thermostat is: has. equipment such as a radiator (a ```switch``` or equivalent),
-1. an equipement like a heater (a switch),
-2. a temperature sensor for the room (or an input_number),
+   b. a temperature probe for the room (or an input_number), vs. an external temperature sensor (think about weather integration if you don't have one)
+2. another thermostat that has its own operating modes (named ```thermostat_over_climate```).
+For this type of thermostat, the minimum configuration requires: has. equipment such as air conditioning which is controlled by its own ```climate``` type entity,
-3. an external temperature sensor (think of the meteo integration if you don't have one)
+   b. a temperature probe for the room (or an input_number), vs. an external temperature sensor (think about weather integration if you don't have one)

-Because this integration aims to command the heater considering the preset configured and the room temperature, those informations are mandatory.
+The ```thermostat_over_climate``` type allows you to add all the functionality provided by VersatileThermostat to your existing equipment.
+The climate VersatileThermostat entity will control your climate entity, turning it off if the windows are open, switching it to Eco mode if no one is present, etc. See [here](#why-a-new-implementation-of-the-thermostat).
+For this type of thermostat, any heating cycles are controlled by the underlying climate entity and not by the Versatile Thermostat itself.

 # Why another thermostat implementation ?